4 Ways Freight Brokers Can Help Prevent Cargo Theft

 Before finalizing an agreement to hire a shipper or trucking company to deliver goods for a customer, freight brokers must first be aware of the liability they assume.
 For example, a contract with the shipper may hold you completely or partially liable for a stolen or damaged load, putting the financial responsibility for a loss on your company’s shoulders.
 Consider putting a contractual risk transfer program in place to help ensure risks lay with the party most able to control them.

-3. Protect Your Networks
+3. Protect your networks

-Cyber attacks have become a way for malicious actors to gain access to your data and acquire the information they need to pass themselves off as genuine freight carriers.
-Cyber criminals may exploit vulnerabilities in software, using email phishing scams or by stealing passwords from mobile device users.
+Cyberattacks have become a way for malicious actors to gain access to your data and acquire the information they need to pass themselves off as genuine freight carriers.
+Cybercriminals may exploit vulnerabilities in software using email phishing scams or by stealing passwords from mobile device users.
 Through unauthorized entry into your networks, hackers may then view pickup and delivery information.
 Not only do these schemes put your company at greater risk for cargo theft, but they also leave your company vulnerable to regulatory fines and legal action.

 Consider shoring up your network security with regular software updates and the latest patches, as well as employee training to recognize phishing and social engineering tactics.
 If employees access your systems remotely, make use of a virtual private network (VPN) to encrypt communications as data moves between your servers and off-premises locations.
-Implement a Multi-Factor Authentication (MFA) process for signing into the network.
+Implement a multifactor authentication (MFA) process for signing into the network.
 This two-step online security precaution involves the use of a strong password requirement combined with a secondary code, such as a PIN number, to make it far more difficult for hackers to pilfer user credentials.

 Freight brokers often think that cargo theft won’t happen to them, until it does.
 In the event of a theft, time is of the essence when attempting to recover a stolen load and averting potential damages.
 Early detection, immediate reporting and thorough follow-up greatly increase the odds of tracking down stolen cargo.
 Your recovery efforts may be more successful if you can engage the resources of an experienced team of professionals who understand the process and have a proven history of delivering results.

-Travelers maintains a team of Claim professionals who are available round-the-clock and exclusively dedicated to the needs of freight brokers and their stakeholders.
-After a claim is reported, Travelers Special Investigations Group (SIG) deploys its expertise in recovering stolen loads.
+Travelers maintains a team of Claim professionals who are available round the clock and exclusively dedicated to the needs of freight brokers and their stakeholders.
+After a claim is reported, the Travelers Special Investigations Group (SIG) deploys its expertise in recovering stolen loads.
 Since 2009, SIG has recovered more than $100 million in stolen goods.
 While the group uses time-tested methods to track down thieves after a claim is filed, it also takes a consultative approach to loss prevention by assessing customers’ security measures and recommending ways to improve them.

-Stay Ahead of the Game
+Stay ahead of the game

 To protect your business from financial loss due to cargo theft, it’s best to know who your adversaries are and what their latest schemes entail.
 While you focus on growing your business, tap into the resources of an experienced partner like Travelers.
 We can help you foil the plans of cargo thieves by offering best practices for theft mitigation.
 Find an independent agent to learn more about how Travelers can help you take steps to prevent cargo theft.